syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 ### UI Selection

-The selected item can be changed interactively by selecting from the drop-down list or enter the value using keyboard.
+The selected item can be changed interactively by selecting from the drop-down list or enter the value using keyboard and clicking the `Enter` key or lose the control focus.
 The selected item can be retrieved from the [SelectedItem](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_SelectedItem) or [SelectedIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfComboBox.html#Syncfusion_UI_Xaml_Editors_SfComboBox_SelectedIndex) property of `ComboBox` control.

 {% tabs %}
 {% highlight xaml %}